Gigi7788wu/SIF_downscaling_CDSE/README.md

 - Q: Can I select a new area to apply the procesor?

 A: Sure, just change the values in the area of interest cell

+- Q: Why pixi if everyone is using coda-forge?

+A: Mainly because of convenience. pixi allows to easily create workspace for multiple platforms (the ones for this project include "linux-64", "win-64", "osx-64", "osx-arm64").

 - Q: How can I contribute?